jason-kerney/blog/_posts/2021/2021-05-21-gloomhaven-fix.md

 ## Campaign Tracker

-There are a number of applications that track the campaign for you.
-This simplifies a number of things, and removes about 10% of the fiddlyness.
+There are several applications that track the campaign for you.
+This simplifies a number of things and removes about 10% of the fiddlyness.

 A good campaign tracker will: